Jahmai Jones: New York Yankees

 On February 28, 2024, Jones was claimed off waivers by the New York Yankees.
 He made the Yankees' Opening Day roster.
 Jones hit his first major league home run on May 12.
 In 33 games for the Yankees, he batted .238/.304/.381 with one home run, four RBI, and one stolen base.
 Jones was designated for assignment by New York on July 29.
 He cleared waivers and was sent outright to the Triple–A Scranton/Wilkes-Barre RailRiders on August 2.
 Jones elected free agency following the season on November 4.

 Detroit Tigers

 On November 20, 2024, Jones signed a minor league contract with the Detroit Tigers.
 He played in 52 games for the Triple-A Toledo Mud Hens, slashing .276/.392/.482 with six home runs, 29 RBI, and eight stolen bases.
 On June 6, 2025, the Tigers selected Jones' contract, adding him to their active roster.
 In 2025, he played primarily as a platoon outfielder and pinch hitter against left-handed pitching.
 He played in 72 games at the major league level, batting .287 with a .387 on-base percentage, while hitting 7 home runs with 23 RBI.
+On July 9, 2026, Jones was designated for assignment by the Tigers.

+Boston Red Sox

+On July 14, 2026, Jones was traded to the Boston Red Sox in exchange for Jojo Ingrassia.

+International career

+Jones represents the South Korean baseball team in international events.
+He made his debut in the 2026 World Baseball Classic.

 Personal life

-Jones' father, Andre Jones, played in the National Football League (NFL) for the Detroit Lions.
+Jones was born in the United States, to a Korean American mother and an African American father.
+He was raised in Roswell, Georgia.
+Jones's father, Andre Jones, played in the National Football League (NFL) for the Detroit Lions.
 He died in 2011 due to a brain aneurysm.
-Jones' brother, T. J. Jones, was an NFL wide receiver.
+Jones's mother, Michele Jones, was born in South Korea and adopted by a family in the U.S. Jones's brother, T. J. Jones, was an NFL wide receiver.
 His other brother, Malachi Jones, was also a wide receiver.